bheimbu/annoSnake/docs/source/databases.rst

       Activating conda environment: .snakemake/conda/470c2f2e8fcb8ca18fd3a63b874c8969

-In this example, *download-db.sh* can be found under *annoSnake/workflow/.snakemake/conda/470c2f2e8fcb8ca18fd3a63b874c8969_/bin/download-db.sh*.
+In this example, :file:`download-db.sh` can be found under :file:`annoSnake/workflow/.snakemake/conda/470c2f2e8fcb8ca18fd3a63b874c8969_/bin/download-db.sh`.

-3. You must change the URL in the script *download-db.sh* like this (**note, you must adjust the code below to the name of your conda environment**)
+3. You must change the URL in the script :file:`download-db.sh` like this (**note, you must adjust the code below to the name of your conda environment**)

 .. code::